Necessary Maintenance #19413

 In the refactored version all optical properties including the photon emission spectrum is provided in the gdml file.
 The spectrum is given as a histogram representing the spectrum as a function of photon energy.
 To smooth the spectrum one can use a spline function.

-#11 Updated by Gianluca Petrillo 4 months ago
+#11 Updated by Gianluca Petrillo about 1 year ago

 Where the scintillation spectrum is stored is not really relevant, as long as it is C++-accessible.